 To verify your voter registration status, please contact your county clerk.

-When submitting your voter registration by mail for the first time, you must provide your Social Security number on the application and a copy of following with your application:
+When submitting your voter registration by mail for the first time, you must provide your Social Security number on the application and a copy of one of the following with your application:

 Note: If no ID is sent, you must produce ID the first time you vote and it must be in person (not a mailed-in absentee ballot).
 Click here to download your state's registration form